-Qualifications for meeting law school requirements are assessed by the Admissions Committee, which includes faculty and members of the Office of Admissions and accepts applications between September 15 and the priority deadline of March 15, 2016, or the extended deadline of July 31, 2016.
+Law school qualifications are assessed by the Admissions Committee, which includes faculty and members of the Office of Admissions and accepts applications between September 15 and the priority deadline of March 15, 2016, or the extended deadline of July 31, 2016.
 Although New England Law does not interview candidates for admission, we encourage you to visit the school, tour the facilities, attend classes, and talk with students and staff.
 A representative of the Office of Admissions or a current student is available to take you around the school by appointment.

 Law School Admissions Criteria

 Entry is competitive and the school turns down many applicants.
 Our procedure for evaluating law school admissions criteria results in acceptance or denial of an applicant only after careful consideration of several factors.
 The committee weighs qualifications for law school by balancing the applicant's undergraduate record and Law School Admissions Test (LSAT) score with recommendations, proven achievements, and apparent motivation to study law.

 Applicants who have not achieved at least a C (2.0) cumulative average in undergraduate work should not apply.
 Because the committee examines all facets of an applicant's qualifications, law school policies make it impossible to give tentative appraisals of an applicant's status during the evaluation process.